(of a sound or voice) Faint and high-pitched

 “He was a thin man, but he was far from weak, standing about six-foot tall.”

-(of a fabric) Made of light material
+Made of very light or fine material

 “Morning would dawn, and the sun would gradually force its way through the thin curtains into the hallway.”